imxade/Svelte-template/posts/only-design-principle/page.md

 ![SOLID Principles](https://dotnettrickscloud.blob.core.windows.net/article/design%20patterns/3720240906160331.webp)

-### SOLID Principles

-The **SOLID** principles are a set of design guidelines that promote better software design and architecture.
-They focus on creating systems that are easy to maintain and extend.
-Here’s how independence and composition relate to each of the SOLID principles:

 - **S**: **Single Responsibility Principle (SRP)**
   Each component should have one reason to change.
 Independence ensures that each module handles a specific task, making it easier to update without affecting other components.
 For example, a logging module should only be responsible for logging.